 Decision Theater North

 A central goal of Alaska NSF EPSCoR's current research project is to provide Alaskans with the tools to make informed decisions to help adapt to changing environments.
-To that end, EPSCoR took the lead in constructing "Decision Theater North (DTN)," a new visualization facility designed to facilitate dialogue and decision-making by agencies, industry, communities and academia.
+To that end, EPSCoR took the lead in constructing "Decision Theater North (DTN)," a visualization facility on the UAF campus designed to facilitate dialogue and decision-making by agencies, industry, communities and academia.